 How can I prevent solar panel diode failure?

 To prevent solar panel diode failure, ensure proper module installation, use surge protection devices, conduct regular maintenance checks for damage and cleanliness, optimize panel placement to minimize shading, and source components from reputable manufacturers.
-Additionally, implement temperature management strategies and ensure effective sealing to prevent moisture ingress.
+Also, temperature management strategies should be implemented to ensure effective sealing to prevent moisture ingress.
 These measures collectively enhance the reliability and lifespan of your solar panel system by preventing solar panel diode failure.

 How can I detect common solar panel problems?